 This monarchy ended in 509 BCE, when the last king was overthrown.
-In its stead, the Roman Republic was formed.
-The Roman Republic is generally considered one of the earliest examples of representative democracy.
+In its stead, the Roman Republic emerged.
+Historians generally consider the Roman Republic to be one of the earliest examples of representative democracy.

 How Long did the Roman Republic Last?

 Throughout its existence the Roman Republic was nearly in a constant state of war.
 After the city was sacked in 387 BCE, the Republic was able to rebound quickly and began its expansion.

 The victories in these wars resulted in a huge number of additional provinces in Spain, Sicily and North Africa.
 At the same time the Romans expanded east by conquering Greece and Macedonia.

 Civil wars and slave rebellions followed, most famously the one by former slave and Gladiator, Spartacus.
 After Julius Caesar crossed the Rubicon River another civil war erupted for control between him and consul Pompey.

-His great nephew, Octavian later fought a second civil war, against Mark Antony.
-After winning, Octavian (now named Augustus) was granted extraordinary powers from the Senate effectively making him the first Roman Emperor in 27 BCE.
-The Roman Republic lasted a total of 482 years before being succeeded by the Empire.
+After winning, the Senate granted Octavian (now named Augustus) extraordinary powers effectively making him the first Roman Emperor in 27 BCE.
+The Roman Republic went on to last for a total of 482 years before transforming into the empire.

 How Long did the Roman Empire Last?